 Sworn Secret, her first novel, was published in the UK in August 2012.
 On kindle it was #4 bestseller in the UK, a Top 100 bestseller in the US, and reached the #1 spot in Italy in translation.
 It was also published in Taiwan in translation.
 Her second book, The Judas Scar, was published in May 2014, and shortly after was optioned by a film and television production company.
 In Her Wake, her third, was a WHSmith Fresh Talent pick and will be published in Germany, Sweden, Turkey and Italy.
 The Cliff House is published by HQ, an imprint of HarperCollins, and will be coming out in May 2018 in hardback, audio, ebook, and will be published in paperback in September.

-Amanda is a regular guest presenter on BBC Berkshire’s weekly Book Club, is a judge for the Henley Youth Festival writing competition, and is involved in the WoMentoring Project, which offers mentoring support for talented female writers with women who work in the literary world.
+Amanda enjoys appearing at events, is a regular guest on BBC Berkshire’s weekly Book Club, and is a judge for the annual Henley Youth Festival writing competition.
+She is also involved in the WoMentoring Project, which offers mentoring support for talented female writers with women who work in the literary world.

 Amanda lives just outside Henley-on-Thames with her husband, three daughters and a varied menagerie.
 She is currently writing her fifth book, which will be set in and around the fishing port of Newlyn, not far from where her mother grew up.
 When she isn't writing she can generally be found walking the dog or loitering on Twitter or Instagram.